Volunteering at BYRA

 The current Grants Manager is Valerio Corniani.

-Hall Hire is a crucial aspect of BYRA operations and the only role for which we pay for services.
-It requires prompt, professional, and often extensive communication with members of the public, as well as the management of money and contracts.
-To ensure we consistently deliver, we currently contract a third party—Anchor Events—to manage our hall hire workstream.
-Anchor Events gets paid on a commission basis at no risk to BYRA.
+Hall Hire is a crucial aspect of BYRA operations.
+It requires prompt, professional, and often extensive communication with members of the public, as well as the management of finances and contracts.
+To ensure we consistently deliver, we are in a Strategic Partnership with a third party - Boardwalk Catering - who manage all aspects of the hall hire life cycle.
+The BYRA Hall Hire Manager is the Boardwalk point of contact within the club.
+They also manage enquiries for member hires.

 General Committee Members